nailyav/ssad/README.md

 # About this project
 ## :flushed: A program that reverses the given string and codes it by alphabet position.
 You can use it in your Python environment.

-# Getting started
+# :rocket: Getting started
 You need to have python3 installed.
-You can install it by [visiting python official site][1].
+You can install it by visiting [python official site][1].
 Also, you need to have pip installed.
 You can install it by visiting [official site][2]
 1. Open any Python environment
 2. Run the program
 ![image](https://github.com/nailyav/ssad/blob/main/screenshots/run.png)